 Most of southern Manitoba experienced a dry summer and autumn in 2007, followed by below average winter precipitation and dry conditions during April and May of 2008.
 Precipitation in June was above average which alleviated immediate drought concerns.
-Between April 1st and July 13th, precipitation has been near normal across most of southern Manitoba.
-There is a pocket in the Dauphin-Swan River area and in the Turtle Mountains where precipitation has been below normal as shown on Figure 1.
+Between April 1st and July 24th, precipitation has been near to above normal across most of southern Manitoba, except along the U.S. border and the Swan River area where precipitation has been below normal as shown on Figure 1.